 We have several future product candidates in development, including one product candidate which has recently completed a successful Phase 2b clinical trial in the United Kingdom for Dupuytren's Contracture, a condition that affects the development of fibrous connective tissue in the palm of the hand.
-180 was founded by scientists in the biotechnology and pharmaceutical sectors.
+180 was founded by several world-leading scientists in the biotechnology and pharmaceutical sectors.